-- If you have a busy schedule, you can just put in everything needed ingredient in your cooker, put it on, and go get busy, whether overnight or throughout the work day.
+- If you have a busy schedule, you can just put in every needed ingredient in your cooker, put it on, and go about your activities.

-- Tough meat can be easily prepared, and it will come out tender with all its flavour intact.
+- Tough meat can be easily prepared, and it will come out tender with all its flavor intact.

 - Slow cookers are easier to clean and maintain.

-- You need a low amount of electricity here, quite different from other kinds of cookers.
+- Consumes a lower amount of energy than other kinds of cookers.